Max Kepler Player Props: Twins vs. White Sox

 White Sox Pitching Rankings

-- The White Sox pitching staff leads MLB with a collective 9.7 strikeouts per nine innings.
+- The 9.7 strikeouts per nine innings compiled by the White Sox pitching staff ranks first in the league.

-- The White Sox's 4.62 team ERA ranks 25th among all league pitching staffs.
+- The White Sox's 4.64 team ERA ranks 25th across all MLB pitching staffs.

-- White Sox pitchers combine to allow 135 total home runs at a clip of 1.4 per game (fourth-most in the league).
+- White Sox pitchers combine to allow the third-most home runs in baseball (139 total, 1.4 per game).

-- In his last appearance on Saturday, the right-hander threw 5 1/3 innings against the Atlanta Braves, allowing four earned runs while surrendering six hits.
+- The right-hander last pitched on Sunday against the Atlanta Braves, when he threw five innings, allowing one earned run while giving up three hits.

 © 2023 Data Skrive.
 All rights reserved.